With our electric field calculator, you can compute the magnitude of an electric field created at a specific distance

 An electric field is a field that exerts a force on charges – attracting or repelling them.
 Moreover, every single charge generates its own electric field.
 That's why, for example, two electrons with the elementary charge repel each other.
 You can check our Coulomb's law calculator if you want to quantify the amount of electric force between two charged particles.

 You probably know that everything in nature is made of atoms, which consist of a nucleus (positive charge) and electrons orbiting around the nucleus (negative charge).
-The nucleus generates an electric field that attracts and holds electrons in their orbits, just like the sun and planets around it.
+The nucleus generates an electric field that attracts and holds electrons in their orbits, just like the sun and the planets around it.

 Electric field equation

-You can estimate the electric field created by a point charge with below electric field equation:
+You can estimate the electric field created by a point charge with the following electric field equation: